Sylvexia/personal_research/12-3_slide.md

 	2. LLVM -> `.bc`
 	3. `.bc` -> `.o` using `llc`
 	4. `.o` -> `.so` using `clang++`

+---

+# What should do to include posit?

 - We can log and get the `llc` and `clang++` command with -v in `onnx-mlir` (only important flag is shown here)
 	- `llc -filetype=obj -o model.o model.bc`
 	- `clang++ model.o -o model.so -shared -L/home/sylvex/onnx-mlir/build/Debug/lib -lcruntime`